brentd/nstance/README.md

 # Nstance

 Nstance is a Ruby library for running arbitrary shell commands inside Docker containers.
-It was originally created as the backend of an in-browser editor used for teaching programming.
+It was originally created as the backend of an in-browser editor used to teach programming.

 ## Features